dogger/dogger.io/static/blog/dogger-terms.md

 ## Blocking Access to your Account
 dogger.io reserves the right to block access to our services either temporarily or permanently if there are concrete indications that the dogger.io user has violated or shall violate these terms and conditions and/or the law, or if dogger.io has a legitimate interest in blocking access.

 Furthermore a blocking of the dogger.io access can occur if the user is more than 7 days in default on their payment.
-In that case dogger.io is also entitled to apply for the deletion of the user’s’ domain name(s) at the respective registrar.

 In deciding as to whether access shall be blocked, the legitimate interests of all parties shall be considered as appropriate.

 ## Service Disruption
 dogger.io endeavors to ensure the best possible availability of the dogger.io services.
-The dogger.io user acknowledges however, that for technical reasons as well as due to the Service Provider’s dependence on external factors, (e.g. unavailability of telecommunications networks, electricity outages, hardware and/or software failure etc), the uninterrupted availability of individual dogger.io sites cannot be guaranteed.The dogger.io user can therefore not assert a claim for continual access to the dogger.io sites.
+The dogger.io user acknowledges however, that for technical reasons as well as due to the Service Provider’s dependence on external factors, (e.g. unavailability of telecommunications networks, electricity outages, hardware and/or software failure etc), the uninterrupted availability of individual dogger.io servers cannot be guaranteed.The dogger.io user can therefore not assert a claim for continual access to the dogger.io servers.
 Access restrictions of a temporary nature shall not constitute grounds for warranty claims nor a right to extraordinary termination.
-The current status of our systems can be be viewed under the following link: https://status.dogger.io/

 As regards the fee based services provided by dogger.io, dogger.io guarantees within the sphere of our responsibility an availability of 98% throughout the year.
 Regular maintenance, which can amount to up to 4 hours per week is not included in the aforementioned, calculated availability.
 We aim to keep the maintenance times as short as possible.